mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 There is a lot to cover here, so we will build on them incrementally.
 Let's jump right into it.

 ## Pre-Flight Check
-Before we start discussing how we can actually implement our use case let's make sure we have our dependencies in place and our environment setup.
+Before we start with the implementation let's make sure we have our dependencies in place and our environment setup.
-We will be using Java in the tutorial so make sure you add the following dependencies to your `pom.xml` file.
+The examples here will be in Java, so let's add the following dependencies to our `pom.xml` file.
 ```shell
  <properties>
     <maven.compiler.source>11</maven.compiler.source>